CommunityHoneyNetwork/chn-docs/docs/dionaea.md

 Dionaea Honeypot
 ================
+The CommunityHoneyNetwork dionaea honeypot is an implementation of [@DinoTools's Dionaea](https://github.com/DinoTools/dionaea), configured to report logged attacks to the CommunityHoneyNetwork management server.

+> "Dionaea's intention is to trap malware exploiting vulnerabilities exposed by services offerd to a network, the ultimate goal is gaining a copy of the malware."

 ## Prerequisites

 The default deployment model uses Docker and Docker Compose to deploy containers for the project's tools, and so, require the following: